Wildlife rescue and rehabilitation center.

-The wildlife of Costa Rica are not to be used as pets.
-In short, NATUWA treats wildlife with knowledge and respect.
+The wild animals of Costa Rica are not to be used as pets.
+In short, NATUWA treats wildlife with technical knowledge and respect.
 NATUWA as animal rescue center, rehabilitates, rescues and guarantees welfare to the Costa Rica’s fauna.
 Altogether, with the support of the communities and volunteers from around the world.

 Since 1994, NATUWA has been dedicated to creating a Wildlife Sanctuary to provide refuge and protection to rescued animals.
-Animals such as ocelots, tapirs, monkeys, jaguars and some exotic animals find relief, tranquility and a home in absolute harmony.
+Costa Rican animals such as ocelots, tapirs, monkeys, jaguars and some exotic animals find relief, tranquility and a home in absolute harmony.

-The NATUWA Wildlife Rescue Center, has the largest enclosures in Costa Rica, works with a modern infrastructure for each species of rescued animal (macaw, jaguar, tapir, etc) that inhabits the refuge, either temporarily or permanently , these facilities go beyond the requirements demanded by Costa Rica’s wildlife laws.
+The NATUWA Wildlife Rescue Center, has the largest enclosures in Costa Rica, works with a modern infrastructure for each species of rescued animal that inhabits the animal refuge center, either temporarily or permanently, these facilities go beyond the requirements demanded by Costa Rica’s wildlife laws.

 At the Sanctuary, the Enclosures generate the space to promote physical and mental health of non-releasable animals rescued.
 In addition, we manage infrastructure and the largest in Costa Rica, which facilitates the release of the wild animals.